dotnet/csharplang/proposals/extensions_v2.md

 }
 ```

-For this reason, the strawman syntax for this `for clause` is `for parameter`, where `parameter` is the familiar:
+For this reason, the strawman syntax for this `for-clause` is `'for' parameter`, where `parameter` is the familiar:

 ```g4
 parameter